ibm-cloud-docs/satellite/getting-started.md

 Before you begin

 - You must be the {{site.data.keyword.cloud_notm}} account owner, or have the administrator permissions to the required {{site.data.keyword.cloud_notm}} services in {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 For more information, see [Checking user permissions](/docs/openshift?topic=openshift-users#checking-perms).
 - You must have an existing {{site.data.keyword.cos_full_notm}} service instance so that control plane data for your {{site.data.keyword.satelliteshort}} location can be backed up to a bucket in that instance.
-For example, to set up a dedicated {{site.data.keyword.cos_short}} instance and bucket:
+For example, to set up a dedicated {{site.data.keyword.cos_short}} instance and bucket,
     1. [Set up a {{site.data.keyword.cos_full_notm}} instance](https://cloud.ibm.com/objectstorage/create){: external} that you plan to use for all of your {{site.data.keyword.satelliteshort}} locations in your account.
     2. Create a bucket in this service instance to back up your {{site.data.keyword.satelliteshort}} location control plane.
 The bucket endpoint must match the instance endpoint, such as a **Cross Region** bucket for a **Global** instance.
 Use a name that can help you identify it later, such as `bucket-<satloc_name>-<region>`.
     3. Pass in the name of this bucket when you create the {{site.data.keyword.satelliteshort}} location.